 - Minouche Shafik, Deputy Governor of the Bank of England

 - Dr Kanayo Nwanze, President of The International Fund for Agricultural Development (IFAD)

 - Antonio Garcia Pascual, Chief Economist and Managing Director at Barclay (Europe)

 Each year a PhD conference is organised by research students of the Department, supported and attended by students and faculty.View past PhD Conferences

-A Student Newsletter is published termly during the academic year.
+A Student Newsletter is published twice per term during the academic year.
 It contains information about the Department's events, activities and opportunities.
 It comes from the email address email@example.com, so please make sure you check this regularly.

 Warwick Economics Society

 Established in 1981, the Warwick Economics Society is one of the longest standing academic societies on campus with a current membership of nearly 1500 undergraduate and postgraduate members of all disciplines, ages and interests.

 Its aim is to give members a diverse range of events that helps them to progress not only academically but also along their chosen career path.
 Alongside this, the society hosts socials on campus and boasts some of the strongest sports teams in Warwick, providing opportunities to get involved with football and netball in the earlier terms and cricket and mixed rounders later on.Warwick Economics Society

 The Warwick Economics Summit is one of the largest student-run academic conferences in Europe, involving world-renowned figures, engaging debates and educational workshops.
 It touches on a range of global issues including politics, development, finance and psychology and is an opportunity for anyone with an interest in economic affairs and politics to discuss the latest worldwide developments.